guilamu/llms-wordpress-plugin-benchmark/README.md

 | 15 | gemma4-e4b (local rx6700 10gb) | 32 | Free | Free | N/A |
 | 16 | gemma4-26b (local 7700x 64gb) | 18 | Free | Free | N/A |

 _Note: Max possible score is 100.
-Evaluation is based on specific coding tasks.
+Evaluation is based on specific coding tasks detailed un this article.
 Pricing and context limits retrieved from OpenRouter API._

 **The Context**